All US troops are officially out of Afghanistan

 The U.S. citizens who were unable to get past Taliban checkpoints outside the airport will have to find other ways to escape Afghanistan.
 And the tens of thousands of Afghans who helped the United States – and in many cases saved the lives of American troops – are now totally defenseless against the Taliban, who have shown no desire to offer mercy.

-A U.S. soldier holds a sign indicating a gate is closed as hundreds of people gather some holding documents, near an evacuation control checkpoint on the perimeter of the Hamid Karzai International Airport, in Kabul, Afghanistan, Thursday, Aug.
+A U.S. Marine holds a sign indicating a gate is closed as hundreds of people gather some holding documents, near an evacuation control checkpoint on the perimeter of the Hamid Karzai International Airport, in Kabul, Afghanistan, Thursday, Aug.
 26, 2021.
 (AP Photo/Wali Sabawoon)

 “Look, there’s a lot of heartbreak associated with this departure,” McKenzie told reporters at the Pentagon news briefing.
 “We did get out everybody out that we wanted to get out.
 But I think if we’d stayed another 10 days we wouldn’t have gotten everybody out that we wanted to get out – and there still would have been people who would have been disappointed by that.”